edgelesssys/constellation/docs/docs/reference/cli.md

 ```
   -a, --attestation string   attestation variant to use {aws-sev-snp|aws-nitro-tpm|azure-sev-snp|azure-trustedlaunch|gcp-sev-es|qemu-vtpm}.
 If not specified, the default for the cloud provider is used
-  -f, --file string          path to output file, or '-' for stdout (default "constellation-conf.yaml")
   -h, --help                 help for generate
   -k, --kubernetes string    Kubernetes version to use in format MAJOR.MINOR (default "v1.26")
 ```